 There should be a corporate policy against abusing the option to email “All Users” at your workplace.
-At the very least it ought to be covered in some sort of etiquette portion of new employee training.
+At the very least it ought to be covered in some sort of etiquette portion of new employee training, or even just to tell your employees to frequent sites such as sitebeginner.com for tips and tricks, in this instance it the article covers business email tips as well as further information.
 Most of the time, the abuse is harmless—pimping girl scout cookies, encouraging people to Walk For Lupus, etc. etc. We can forgive these things.
 But sending a mass e-mail because your pencil sharpener is missing from your office?
 No, just no.

 Last week, I was going about my business when my phone dinged with an e-mail.
 I looked down and saw a rather intriguing subject line:

 My interest was piqued.
 Is someone handing out money in the parking lot?
 I must read.

 Who ever found a bank slip with a lot of money in, it belongs to me and I have lost it.
 I know in this economy I bet I won’t see it again because of the amount so to be blunt it was over 800 dollars with a 2500 written inside.
 I hope who ever found it and doesn’t feel the need to give it back I hope you feel good about yourself and I hope it makes you happy.”

 Post-Initial Reaction: What the hell are you doing walking around a psychiatric hospital with $800 cash in an envelope???

 Further thoughts: Some of that money should probably have been budgeted for a seminar on “how to write a sentence.”

 It’s hard to know what to think—a part of me wanted to run out there and help her search or to start a collection to pay her bills.
 The other part was shaking my head at her mass “I hope it makes you happy” explosion.